guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 Sublime uses `property list`_ files (Plist) to store syntax definitions.
 Because editing XML files is a cumbersome task, though, we'll be using JSON_ instead and converting it to Plist afterwards.
-This is where the GrammarDev package mentioned above comes in.
+This is where the AAAPackageDev package mentioned above comes in.

 .. _`property list`: http://en.wikipedia.org/wiki/Property_list